AlvaroCalo/hotel/README.md

     * the index web page
 * Location
     * Location with a description and distances from the hotel to places of interest

+* Services (Dropdown for menus)
+    * Navbar, footer and slider
+        * Two rows:
+        * First row: two columns:
+            * ¾ Services list with a picture in the left side
+            * ¼ on-line reservartion
+        * Second row, 3 column with pics of common areas: social room, cafeteria and gym

 ### Back-End